What we do

 What does the ELCAS team do?

-Our teams help when a young person is experiencing severe, complex and persistent mental health problems/disorders.
+Our teams help when a young person is experiencing severe, complex and persistent mental health problems and mental health disorders.
+We focus on delivering measurable clinical outcomes.

 There may be concerns such as:

 Of course, having ADHD or being autistic or being anxious doesn’t mean someone has to come to ELCAS.
-It’s when these things are persistent, complex, and have a severe impact upon the young person’s daily living and ability to cope, that ELCAS becomes an option.
+Most people who need help are seen in other services.
+It is when these things are persistent, complex, and have a severe impact upon the young person’s daily living and ability to cope, that ELCAS becomes an option.
+Mild to moderate problems can often be seen in community and if needing more input (but are not severe) then Clinical Child Psychology LCFT provide specialist input.

 How to access the service